omeka/omeka-s-enduser/docs/modules/mapping.md

 ##### Group by Item sets

 - Filter by resource class: Only include items assigned to the selected resource class.
 - Item sets: Select the item sets to render as groups on the map.
-Remember that each item set will render as either a polygon or point representing all of its items' locations - and that items can belong to more than one item set.
+Remember that each item set will render as either a polygon or point representing all of its items' locations; remember that items can belong to more than one item set.

 ##### Group by Resource classes